kaarlboma/astrobayes/README.md

 - 10,000 samples generated from Gibbs Sampling
 - Quantified uncertainty through credible intervals

+## Output

+- Features array and target array
+- Prediction for the first row of the data + 95% Credible Interval
+- Prediction array for all the rows of the data
+- MMSE Estimates of Beta after Gibbs Sampling
+- 95% Credible Interval for the predictors

 ## Usage

 1. Clone the repo and build the Rust sampler: